South Korea urges U.S. to delay military drills in nod to North ahead of Olympics

 "If North Korea stops its provocations leading up to the Pyeongchang Olympics, it will greatly help in holding a safe Olympics," he said.
 "Also, it will help in creating conducive atmosphere towards inter-Korean as well as U.S.-North Korean dialogue."

 The 2018 Winter Olympics will take place in Pyeongchang, 110 miles east of Seoul, from Feb.
 9 to Feb.
-15, followed by the Paralympics from March 8 to March 18.
+25, followed by the Paralympics Games from March 9 to March 18.

 "It is possible for South Korea and the U.S. to review the possibility of postponing the drill," Moon said.
 "I have made such suggestion to the U.S., and the U.S is currently reviewing."

-Note: CORRECTION (Dec.
-19, 2017, 2:05 p.m.
-ET): An earlier version of this article misstated the last day of the Winter Olympics.
-It is Feb.
-25, not Feb.
-15.